 Max Roach has been the first to record an album entirely based on triple meter, unusual until the mid-fifties, recording as leader Jazz in 3/4 Time (1957) for the label EmArcy, with Kenny Dorham on trumpet, Sonny Rollins on tenor saxophone, Billy Wallace on piano, George Morrow on double bass and Max Roach on drums.

-The tempo of tune is approximately 178 beats per minute, have fun.
+The tempo of the tune is approximately 178 beats per minute, have fun.